‘Working together to inspire, support, challenge and celebrate all our children.’

 The term 'learning dispositions', sometimes called 'habits of mind' refers to the way in which learners engage in and relate to the learning process.
 Learning dispositions affect how students approach learning and therefore the outcomes of their learning.
 Development of these dispositions is important for students in order that they develop a self-awareness of the way they learn and embed positive attitudes to learning, important if they are to be able to become lifelong learners.

 Staff will be introducing the children to our new values structure this term and will be providing opportunities to become aware of and to practice the new learning dispositions.

 Next to our new Values tree display in the front entrance, is a green post box.
 Nominations can be placed, for individuals who demonstrate our Values or learning dispositions.
 We welcome nominations from parents, staff and other children.
-There are forms provided next to the post box and this will be emptied on a Monday morning and a Values V.I.P will be drawn and celebrated in our whole school assembly.
-The child selected will have their photograph and nomination posted on the new display board and will be rewarded with certain privileges during the week.
+There are forms provided next to the post box and this will be emptied on a Monday morning and 2 Values V.I.Ps will be drawn and celebrated in our whole school assembly.
+The children selected will have their photograph and nomination posted on the new display board and will be rewarded with certain privileges during the week.
 Others nominated will be mentioned on future newsletters.

 We look forward to your support with the changes that we have made and getting involved in nominating children for our School Values and learning dispositions.